juanelas/supertuxkart-docker/README.md

 ## Hosting a local internet server

 Everything is basically the same as WAN one, except you don't need an STK online account.
-In LAN network it is required that the server and server discovery port is connectable by clients directly, so exposing the ports is not optional and you should also ensure that the forwarded ports in your hot machine are available.
+In LAN network it is required that the server and server discovery port is connectable by clients directly, so exposing the ports is not optional and you should also ensure that the forwarded ports in your host machine are available.

 If the default setup is OK for you, just do: